-From healing my own debilitating disease, and with over two decades of professional experience working with clients and students helping them heal as well, I am firm believer that we can use food as medicine.
+Healing my own debilitating disease, and with over two decades of professional experience working with clients and helping them heal as well, I am firm believer that we can use food as medicine.

 The food we eat is broken down into smaller components that builds our blood and is absorbed by us on a cellular level.
 Our blood then feeds all of our organs and bodily systems, including our heart and mind.